What is a cryptocurrency wallet?

 - Has push-button physical transaction verification on the device.

 - Advanced passphrase customization option.

 - Compatible with other hot wallets like MyCellium, Electrum, MyEtherWallet, and so on…

 KeepKey Hardware Wallet

 The KeepKey cold-storage wallet supports Bitcoin and several Altcoins.
-It has solid security features including a recovery phrase, PIN, and passphrase.
+It has solid security features, including a recovery phrase, PIN, and passphrase.

-- Include security screen for transaction confirmation.
+- Include a security screen for transaction confirmation.

-- It is a well built and designed device.
+- It is a well-built and designed device.

 - Supports numerous popular and altcoins.